-Here's What Greg Fischer And Angela Leet Had To Say In Final Mayoral Debate | 89.3 WFPL News Louisville
+Here's What Fischer And Leet Had To Say In Final Mayoral Debate

 “The reality is that this has been an issue we’ve been discussing for decades,” Leet said.
 “We know that this Mayor hired an MSD official to run its agency that is under investigation by the Ohio Attorney General.
 And the fact is, is that our money has not been managed properly by that agency.
 We know that the mayor committed during the last debate that he was going to increase your rates after the election I think we need to audit MSD and find out where our dollars are going so that we can ensure it is truly addressing the flood concerns.”

 “Yes, climate change is real.
 There’s no question about that,” Fischer said.
 “I did perform an audit on MSD when I became mayor; there were 82 findings in that and they’ve all been implemented.
 The critical repair plan is a $4 billion plan.
 It’s important that as a community and as business people, that businesses know that we have operating infrastructure.
 It’s like the veins and arteries in your body: if they’re not working, you’re in trouble.
-Our citizens don’t deserve to have basements that are not flooded.
+Our citizens deserve to have basements that are not flooded.
 That’s also part of the flood repair plan.
 We’ve had over 60 community meetings on this plan.
 So there’s been lots of opportunity for input.
 I wish we didn’t have to raise rates to have new sewer systems to improve our viaducts.
 But that’s the reality of what’s taking place because of climate change.
 So we have to face that responsibility as adults.
 What we’re talking about is a $5 a month increase.

 Throughout the forum, Leet was on the offensive, routinely attacking Fischer’s track record in his eight years as Louisville Mayor.
 Fischer refused to engage.
 When asked about his opponent’s weaknesses he refused.